 Geoffrey joined Watsi on February 20th, 2020.
-Four months ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
-Since then, 233 more people have become monthly donors!
-Geoffrey's most recent donation traveled 8,500 miles to support Muiruri, an elderly man from Kenya, to fund a femur fracture repair so he can remain independent.
+Seven months ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
+Since then, 753 more people have become monthly donors!
+Geoffrey's most recent donation traveled 8,500 miles to support Josephine, a 38-year-old woman from Kenya, to fund spinal surgery.

 Muiruri is an elderly man from rural Kenya.
 He has 7 children and one who has passed away.
 He lives on his farm in Muranga with his family.
 His children do farming for subsistence, and none make earnings enough to help raise funds for their father's medical bill.
 Muiruri was able to raise funds for his previous surgery and also used his National Health Insurance Fund (NHIF).
 Unfortunately, he has exhausted his NHIF limit due to his previous treatment.
 In 2019 he was involved a motorcycle accident and had a femur fracture on his left leg.
 He underwent an ORIF surgery and he was healing well.
 Early this year, as he was walking home, he slid and fell.
 The same leg that had an earlier femur fracture was fractured again and now doctors need to carry out an ORIF surgery so he can walk again.
 Currently, he is not able to walk on his own and he is in a lot of pain.
 Fortunately, surgeons at our medical partner can help.
 On June 29th, Muiruri will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him walk easily again Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to fund this procedure.
 "I will be happy to be able to walk without struggle and also assist my wife with farm work," Muiruri told us.